 We have just built a solid first rung for our ladder.
-We can now use the entire diameter of the Earth (7,926 miles) as our baseline for triangulating off the Earth and into the Solar System.
+We can now use the entire diameter of the Earth (12,756 km - 7,926 miles) as our baseline for triangulating off the Earth and into the Solar System.